-As you zoom in on the spectrum, the resolution bandwidth will change.
-It is not possible to maintain peaks as you zoom in due to the changes in resolution bandwidth.
-The MESA includes the feature, cached peaks, to enable you to see peaks obtained at previous resolution bandwidths.
+As the spectrum is zoomed in on, the resolution bandwidth will change.
+It is not possible to maintain peaks while zooming in due to the changes in resolution bandwidth.
+The MESA includes the feature, cached peaks, to enable viewing of peaks obtained at previous resolution bandwidths.